-This is also part of the premise of the Burnout series; it even gives you points for traffic checks (however, you can never win at a game of chicken).
+Burnout: This is part of the premise; it even gives you points for traffic checks (however, you can never win at a game of chicken).
 The more dangerous the driving, the better.

-Heck, from Burnout 3 onward most game modes in the series encourage you to run the other drivers off the road (often quite literally).
-Road Rage is still my personal favorite game type.
+From Burnout 3 onward most game modes in the series encourage you to run the other drivers off the road.
+Road Rage is a perennial favorite game type.

 Then there's the modes where you have to cause as much carnage as possible.
 Oh you'll die in the crash, no danger of that, how many innocent people can you take with you?

 The old racing game Whiplash (or Fatal Racing in Europe) was based around this as well, rewarding you for totalling your rivals' cars.

 Apparently, anyway.
 Her driving is so bad that its infamy persists across the Alternate Universe in the sequel, where Ulala tells her, "Oh no, you don't!
 I've had enough of your driving!"

 It's not quite an Informed Ability: in Innocent Sin the party lets Maya drive the blimp from the Air Museum and she crashes it.
 She did so badly that in Eternal Punishment, Tatsuya insists that Jun drive the blimp instead.
 When the time came for someone to drive a minisub, Tatsuya immediately volunteers so Maya won't even try.
 This is, apparently, due to Maya thinking her driving license applies to any vehicle, and her belief she's good enough to pull it off.
 The screams say otherwise.